 What’s important is that the price is set.
 What you see is what you get.
 In a hot market where bidding wars are common, the benefit of buying a pre-construction home is that the price is the price.
 Builders do not often have offer night bidding for preconstruction homes.
 That takes the pressure off.

 Newer homes will likely have lower utility bills compared to older homes.
 Pre-construction houses are outfitted with energy-saving appliances, doors and windows, as well as a more efficient insulation.
 Several new homes are Energy Star-certified.This helps minimize the carbon footprint and your your energy bills.

 It is great to have the chance to customize and personalize your new home, from the size of the baseboards to the colour of the kitchen cupboards…it’s typical to spend hours with the design team!
 This is a perfect chance to pick the modern features and upgrades for your home.

 In terms of upgrades, it’s always best to have the builder do the things that are hardest to do after the fact.
 Things like installing pot lights, having a 9-foot ceiling or hardwood staircases.

-As you can see pre-construction is often the best choice for first time home buyers.
+As you can see buying a brand new pre-construction home is often the best choice for first time home buyers.
 It can be more rewarding to purchase, to live in and to eventually sell.